 Georgia Gwinnett College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate and baccalaureate degrees.
-Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
+Georgia Gwinnett College also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Georgia Gwinnett College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).

-WELCOME FROM THE ASSOCIATE PROVOST FOR STUDENT AFFAIRS AND DEAN OF STUDENTS
+WELCOME FROM THE ASSOCIATE PROVOST FOR STUDENT AFFAIRS